brotkrueml/extpagetitle/Documentation/Introduction/Index.rst

 Requirements
 ============

-The extension in version |version| supports TYPO3 v11 LTS, TYPO3 v12 LTS and
+The extension in version |version| supports TYPO3 v13 LTS.
-TYPO3 v13.
-Use an older version for compatibility with TYPO3 v9 LTS or TYPO3 v10 LTS.

 Why should you use this extension?